ctrl-z-9000-times/npc_maker/docs/environments.md

 ### Standard Error Channel ###

-The `stderr` channel is reserved for communicating errors and diagnostic information from the environment program to the management program.
+The `stderr` channel is reserved for communicating errors and diagnostic information from the environment program to the evolution program.
 The `stderr` channel has no specific message format or protocol.
-By default environments inherit their `stderr` channel from their management program.
+By default environments inherit their `stderr` channel from their evolution program.